jkkummerfeld/text2sql-data/README.md

 If you find a bug, please submit a pull request with a fix.
 We will be merging fixes into a development branch and only infrequently merging all of those changes into the master branch (at which point this page will be adjusted to note that it is a new release).
 This approach is intended to balance the need for clear comparisons between systems, while also improving the data.

-# Format

-See `data/README.md` for details on our format.